Locally Valid and Discriminative Prediction Intervals for Deep Learning Models: Additional Experimental Details

-It is hard to compare efficiency, because \methodname achieves a much more demanding type of coverage, MADSplit and CQR achieve marginal coverage, and the rest of the methods are not valid (thus not comparable).
-We thus restrict the comparison to only valid methods (\methodname, MADSplit, and CQR) and the subset of data for which all CIs are finite in Table \ref{table:exp:real:width}.
-We can see that, as expected, \methodname tends to give infinite CI for small datasets at 90\% target level (``\# finite'' is low for a few datasets), because it requires some weighted observation in a local neighborhood.
-(Note that the \# of finite CIs could be tuned by a bandwidth $h$ as discussed in Section \ref{appendix:subsec:proof:proof_asymp_cond}.)
+It is hard to compare efficiency because \methodname achieves a much more demanding type of coverage, MADSplit and CQR achieve marginal coverage, and the rest of the methods are not valid (thus not comparable).
+We thus restrict the comparison to only valid methods (\methodname, MADSplit, and CQR) and the subset of data for which all PIs are finite in Table \ref{table:exp:real:width}.
+We can see that, as expected, \methodname tends to give infinite PI for small datasets at 90\% target level (``\# finite'' is low for a few datasets), because it requires some weighted observation in a local neighborhood.
+(Note that the \# of finite PIs could be tuned by a bandwidth $h$ as discussed in Section \ref{appendix:subsec:proof:proof_asymp_cond}.)
 However, despite providing a stronger coverage guarantee, \methodname still managed to be the most efficient on Bike and QM9.

-The most efficient method seems to be CQR, but the results are not very stable (very wide CIs for CQR in the Bike dataset for example), and most of the time the difference in average width is not significant.
+The most efficient method seems to be CQR, but the results are not very stable (very wide PIs for CQR in the Bike dataset, for example), and most of the time the difference in average width is not significant.
 However, as noted earlier in the main text, the potential efficiency of CQR comes with a huge cost: CQR requires re-training the model for each $\alpha$.
-Moreover, there is no guarantee that the estimate of the lower bound of the CI is actually lower than the upper bound (``quantile crossing'', see \cite{CQR_NEURIPS2019_5103c358}), nor that a mean estimate actually falls in the CI either.
-In our experiments, we had to take the mean of the lower and upper bound as the mean estimator to ensure the mean estimator is always within the CI.
+Moreover, there is no guarantee that the estimate of the lower bound of the PI is actually lower than the upper bound (``quantile crossing'', see \cite{CQR_NEURIPS2019_5103c358}), nor that a mean estimate actually falls in the PI either.
+In our experiments, we had to take the mean of the lower and upper bound as the mean estimator to ensure the mean estimator is always within the PI.

 We also include the average width of all baselines in Table \ref{appendix:table:exp:real:widthinf} for reference, although it is not very meaningful to compare valid and non-valid methods. \TableWidth \TableWidthInfAppendix